Schedule 2 of the Planning and Development Act 2005 prescribes various statutory committees with certain roles and functions.

 The committee performs the administrative, financial and property functions of the WAPC.
 Most of its activities centre on monitoring development projects, the acquisition and disposal of property, and associated capital works.

-The Infrastructure Coordinating Committee (ICC) of Western Australia advises the WAPC on planning for the provision of physical and community infrastructure throughout the state.
+The committee advises the WAPC on planning for the provision of physical and community infrastructure throughout the state.
 ICC members include representatives from departments with responsibility for land development, housing, commerce, the environment, state development, energy, mines and petroleum, water, health, education and transport.
 It also includes representatives from the Department of Treasury and the Department of the Premier and Cabinet.
-It advises the WAPC on planning for the provision of infrastructure and promotes inter-agency cooperation for decisions related to urban and regional development.

 Requests for deputations / presentations can be made to the Presiding Member of the Committee.

 The ICC Senior Officers Group has been established to set the agenda for the ICC.
 All items to be submitted to the ICC must first be considered by the ICC Senior Officers Group.
 Agency reports are to be prepared using the Agenda report template and once finalised, are to be sent by email to firstname.lastname@example.org.